Thank you for contacting us.

 IP rights exist to protect your business's products, brands, designs, content, copyrights, innovations and reputation.
 IP can now represent the majority of the commercial value of many businesses, regardless of industry sector.

-Protecting and commercialising that IP can significantly increase the attraction of your business as an acquisition target or merger partner; key ways for shareholders to realise value from their business.
+Protecting and commercialising that IP can significantly increase the growth of your business and the attraction of it as an acquisition target or merger partner; key ways for shareholders to realise value from their business.

 We know that adequate protection, and successful defence of IP infringement, can make or break a business that relies on innovative ideas to put it one step ahead of competitors.
 We help our clients to identify and protect the IP assets on which the success of their business depends.

-Our approach is robust, commercial, practical and pragmatic.
+Our approach is robust, commercial and pragmatic.
 IP is surprisingly concrete in most cases, not a theoretical legal exercise.
 We focus on the commercial aspects and geographies that are most important to you, having taken time to understand your business in depth.

 Our specialist intellectual property solicitors help clients with a range of issues, including:

 - Trade marks and brands

 - Database rights

 - Trade secrets and know how